Properties |

 Young property

-Get and set the Young's modulus for an isotropic material in (N/m2).
+as Double | Get and set the Young's modulus for an isotropic material in (N/m2).

+Alternatively you use the Elasticity property (see below) to set and get all of elasticity constants as an Elast object.
 When you set a Young property to the LabelBlockSA object, all three Young moduli becomes equal to the same value and the material is marked as isotropic.
+The Young value must be non-negative.
+A zero value excludes the block from the analysis. |

 Poisson property

-Gets and sets a Poisson ratio for an isotropic material.
+as Double | Gets and sets a Poisson ratio for an isotropic material.

 When you set a Poisson property to the LabelBlockSA object, all three Poisson ratios becomes equal to the same value and the material is marked as isotropic.
+For an anisotropic material use the Elasticity property instead.
+The Poisson ratio should be in range 0<Poisson≤0.5 |

 Shear property

-Gets and sets a Shear modulus for an isotropic material in (N/m2).
+as Double | Gets and sets a Shear modulus for an isotropic material in (N/m2).

+When you set a Shear property to the LabelBlockSA object, the material is marked as isotropic.
+For an anisotropic material use the Elasticity property instead.
 The Shear modulus must be positive.
-The upper boundary of the range is also limited and depends upon Young and Poisson values.
+The upper boundary of the range is also limited and depends upon Young and Poisson values. |

 Please note that when you set the Young, Poisson or Shear property, you also implicitly change another property of this group, because only two of them are independent for an isotropic material.